perivar/PresetConverter/README.md

-# AbletonLiveConverter
+# PresetConverter
-Convert Ableton Live files into other formats for more simple conversion between DAWs
+Convert a range of preset and solutions files into other formats for more simple conversion between DAWs

+i.e. from Ableton Live to Cubase